Overview: Custom Date Ranges

 While viewers of the Shareable Link were already able to switch between Date Ranges, they were only allowed to choose between the Date Ranges that you selected when setting up the Databoard.

-Now, they’ll be able to select their own time periods while viewing Databoards through the Shareable Link.
-Such a change will be independent and will not affect the original Databoard in any way.
-It will, however, be stored on the backend so if the viewer shares the Shareable Link, the Databoard will open up identical as it was for the viewer that has shared it.
+When a user viewing the Shareable Link changes the Date Range of a Datablock or Databoard they're viewing, we'll store this information on the backend so if the viewer shares the Shareable Link, the Databoard will open up identical as it was for the viewer that has shared it.
+This will not impact the way the Databoard is set in your Databox Account.

 Which Data Sources currently support Custom Date Ranges?

-Custom Date Ranges have been rolled out to all Accounts on the following Data Sources:
+Custom Date Ranges have been rolled out to all Accounts for the following Data Sources: